 Do remember that your benchmark will differ depending on what you are promoting.
 For instance, if a campaign promotes content download and another promotes demo request, then the demo request campaign is more likely to have a higher average CPA.
 It is, therefore, important to track KPIs on a campaign-by-campaign basis.

 3. Manual Bidding

-Google Ads has two main categories of bid strategies- manual bidding and automated bidding.
-Try switching to manual bidding if you have been using automated bidding.
+Two common Google Ads bid strategies are- manual bidding and automated bidding.
+Try switching to manual bidding if you have been using an automated bidding strategy.

 Both manual and automated bidding have their own pros and cons and it is recommended that you use both the strategies across the campaigns in your account.

 Automated bidding requires fewer efforts but it does not offer control over your bids.

 On the other hand, a manual bid strategy has the ability to adjust bids on ad groups and keywords based on their performance and your goals.

 Manual bidding will help improve your account’s overall performance drastically.

 You can include negative keywords to eliminate wasted spend in your Google Ads account.
 Search terms in your ad change constantly.
 Therefore, it is important to go through them and pick out the super irrelevant ones and include them as negative keywords.
 You may think of having negative keyword lists for every campaign and a keyword list for your entire account.

 Tip: If an irrelevant topic is continuously showing up on your search terms but if it is relevant to your business, you can consider creating a new campaign or ad group for that topic.